posit-dev/ark/README.md

 $ source $HOME/.cargo/env
 ```

-Assuming you have a working Rust toolchain, first build the sources.
+Assuming you have a working Rust toolchain, you can just run `cargo build`:

 ```bash
 $ cargo build
 ```

+#### Standalone

-Next, install the kernelspec.
+To use ARK as a standalone kernel (outside Positron), install the kernelspec.
 From the repository root:

 ```bash
 $ ./target/debug/ark --install